sourcegraph/about/handbook/engineering/deployments.md

 * the ["Renovate downstream"](https://github.com/sourcegraph/sourcegraph/actions?query=workflow%3A%22Renovate+downstream%22) workflow performs a manual [Renovate run](#renovate) on `deploy-sourcegraph` as soon as [Sourcegraph images are published](#images).
 * the ["Dispatch Update"](https://github.com/sourcegraph/deploy-sourcegraph/actions?query=workflow%3A%22Dispatch+update%22) workflow notifies deployments like [k8s.sgdev.org](#k8ssgdevorg) to perform a merge from `deploy-sourcegraph`.

+For documentation about developing `deploy-sourcegraph` and cutting releases, refer to the [repository's `README.dev.md`](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/README.dev.md).

 ### Merging changes from [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph)